mlixing/gh-actions-course/README.md

 Repository containing all examples and notes for the Github Actions cource.
+This has been edited